c4dm/dcase-few-shot-bioacoustic/baselines/deep_learning/README.md

 # Running the code

-We use hydra framework (https://hydra.cc/docs/intro/) for configuration management.
+We use <a href="https://hydra.cc/docs/intro/">hydra framework</a> for configuration management.
 To run the code:

 Feature Extraction: